kevegabi/DijnetDotNet/README.md

 # DijnetDotNet
-Dijnet .NET Integration (not official)
+Not official Dijnet integration for C#